eosio-eps/EEPs/EEPS/eep-7.md

 ## Summary

-A standard for an EOSIO-based signing request payload to allow communication between applications and signature providers.
+A standard protocol for an EOSIO-based signing request payload to allow communication between applications and signature providers.

 ## Abstract